-Maintaining a Vulnerability Management Program — this applies primarily to web-hosting service providers, though attention to security vulnerabilities should also command the attention of merchants and their web development team.
+Applies primarily to web-hosting service providers, though attention to security vulnerabilities should also command the attention of merchants and their web development team.

 - Anti-virus software must be regularly updated, either by the merchant’s IT team if their servers are self-managed or by the hosting provider if data is being housed or processed on outsourced or managed servers